MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 > <sup>3</sup> Even if you do not enable Cortana as a kiosk app, built-in voice commands are enabled.
 However, commands that are related to disabled features have no effect.
 > <sup>4</sup> You cannot enable Miracast directly.
 To enable Miracast as a kiosk app enable the Camera app and the Device Picker app.

 ## Kiosk XML Code Samples

-### Multiple app kiosk mode targeting an Azure AD group.
+### Multi app kiosk mode targeting an Azure AD group

 This kiosk deploys a Kiosk that for users in the Azure AD group, they will have a Kiosk enabled that includes the 3 apps: Settings, Remote Assist, and Feedback Hub.
 To modify this sample to be used immediately, make sure to change the GUID highlighted below to match an Azure AD Group of your own.

 :::code language="xml" source="samples/kiosk-sample-multi-aad-group.xml" highlight="20":::

-### Multiple app kiosk mode targeting Azure AD account.
+### Multiple app kiosk mode targeting Azure AD account

 This kiosk deploys a Kiosk for a single user, they will have a Kiosk enabled that includes the 3 apps: Settings, Remote Assist, and Feedback Hub.
 To modify this sample to be used immediately, make sure to change the account highlighted below to match an Azure AD Account of your own.

 :::code language="xml" source="samples/kiosk-sample-multi-aad-account.xml" highlight="20":::

 ## Tips and Troubleshooting Kiosk

+If you need to install additional apps to your Kiosk, you can install additional apps from the Microsoft store or by side loading more easily if you have an account that does not use Kiosk.
+Can also also assign [required apps via MDM](/mem/intune/apps/apps-deploy#assign-an-app) to install automatically.

 - To help protect devices that run in kiosk mode, consider adding device management policies that turn off features such as USB connectivity.
 Additionally, check your update ring settings to make sure that automatic updates do not occur during business hours.
 - Do not include Classic Windows applications (Win32).
 HoloLens does not support these applications.
 - S mode isn't supported on Windows Holographic for Business.

+### References

-For more information about how to enroll the devices, see [Enroll HoloLens in MDM](hololens-enroll-mdm.md) and [Intune enrollment methods for Windows devices](/mem/intune/enrollment/windows-enrollment-methods).
+For more information about how enrollment see [Intune enrollment methods for Windows devices](/mem/intune/enrollment/windows-enrollment-methods).

 For more information about how to create a kiosk configuration profile, see [Windows 10 and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune](/intune/configuration/kiosk-settings).